slevon/ettus_moc_up/README.md

 ## Run:

 change to the directory than active the virtaul environemnt (if on Linux)
 ```
 source venv/bin/activate
 ```
+If the venv is not used it might be neccary to install serveal modules e.g. matplotlib, numpy, pandas.

 than run the testtool